 As of July 7, more than 1.5 million Alabama residents had been fully vaccinated and 1.8 million had received at least one dose of vaccine.
 (See CDC guidance for the fully vaccinated).
 On May 4, the president set a goal for 70% of the U.S. adult population to have one shot and 160 million adults to be fully vaccinated by July 4th.
 Alabama’s state health office said close to 70% of the state, or 3.5 million Alabamians, will need to either be fully vaccinated or have antibodies from previous infections in order for the state to reach a level of immunity to stop COVID’s spread in our state.

-Pfizer has the only COVID-19 vaccine currently approved for 16- and 17-year-olds.
-NEW: On May 10, the U.S. Food and Drug Administration expanded the emergency use authorization for the Pfizer vaccine to those 12 to 15.
-Once CDC has reviewed and adopted Advisory Committee on Immunization Practices guidance, the Alabama Department of Public Health will follow that guidance.
-ADPH expects a number of pediatricians in Alabama to participate in vaccination of persons 12 and above with the Pfizer product.
+Pfizer has the only COVID-19 vaccine currently approved for 12- to 17-year-olds.
+On May 13, Alabama expanded vaccine eligibility to those age 12 and older.
+On May 10, the U.S. Food and Drug Administration expanded the emergency use authorization for the Pfizer vaccine to those 12 to 15.
+The CDC reviewed and adopted Advisory Committee on Immunization Practices guidance by May 12.
+The Alabama Department of Public Health is following the CDC guidance.
+In addition to other providers, ADPH expects a number of pediatricians in Alabama to participate in vaccination of persons 12 and above with the Pfizer product.

 A map of vaccine provider locations is available on the vaccination provider tab of the Alabama COVID-19 Vaccine Distribution Dashboard.
 Appointments can be made directly with private providers, such as pharmacies (348 statewide) and hospitals (99).
 Check with a provider in your area using the appointment or wait list system they have in place.